gocodo/yourchart-docs/overview/hospitals.rst

 =========

-The following is a list of health system's and hospitals that are currently supported by the Gocodo Epic Client.
-The main requirement for being supported is that the health system/ hospital has MyChart Mobile enabled for their deployment of Epic MyChart.
+The following is a list of health system's and hospitals that are currently supported by the
+|project|.
+The main requirement for being supported is that the health system/ hospital
+has MyChart Mobile enabled for their deployment of Epic MyChart.

 +-------+--------------------------------------------------+---------------------------------+